Viper-Bots/viper-printer/readme.md

 How to use this repository
 --------------------------

-1. Build your own Viper Printer from Lego parts using this LXF file in Lego Digital Designer or Stud.io: [viper-printer.lxf](https://github.com/Viper-Bots/viper-printer/blob/main/lxf/viper-printer.lxf) (Note: this model requires a large number of parts 3743 and 64179)
+1. Build your own Viper Printer 3.0 from LEGO parts using [viper-printer-3.lxf](https://github.com/Viper-Bots/viper-printer/blob/main/models/viper-printer-3.lxf) in Lego Digital Designer or [viper-printer-3.io](https://github.com/Viper-Bots/viper-printer/blob/main/models/viper-printer-3.io) in Stud.io:  (Note: this model requires a large number of parts 3743 and 64179)

 2. [Install the ev3dev](https://www.ev3dev.org/docs/getting-started/) operating system on your EV3 brick.
 Follow the tutorial to set up networking and SSH access on your brick.